vatnz-dev/sops/docs/terminal/atma.md

 | 05R    | `RIKDI #N` | `KALAG` `AGREX` `TARIB` `SELKA` `AGEDU` `IDSEM` `DABAS` `AKLOM` `OLBEX` | All                    |
 | 23L    | `TAZEY #N` | `PEBLU` `VELMO`                                                         | All                    |

-## Ardmore Uncontrolled IFR
+## Uncontrolled IFR

 ### Departures

-IFR aircraft on the ground at AR shall call ATMA prior to taxi to obtain IFR clearance.
-Aircraft shall be issued the most appropirate SID for thier route and after a correct readback shall be told to report at the holding point for validation of their IFR clearance.
-Aircraft are then advised to report prior to entering controlled airspace (In this case AR is surrounded by a `A025` Lower Limit).
+IFR aircraft on the ground shall call ATMA prior to taxi to obtain IFR clearance.
+After a correct readback shall be told to report at the holding point for validation of their IFR clearance, and are cleared to enter controlled airspace on a SID and are advised to report prior to entering controlled airspace (Will normally be `A025` out of both North Shore and Ardmore).

 ### Arrivals

-For arriving IFR aircraft into AR, ATMA shall issue the most appropriate STAR.
-ATMA
+For arriving IFR aircraft, ATMA shall issue the most appropriate STAR, and shall ask what approach they are antcipating.
+ATMA shall clear aircraft to leave controlled airspace via an approach, and get them to report on the ground to terminate thier flight plan

 ## Coordination